 Fortunately, if things don’t sort the way that you need them to, you can fix the problem, by changing a pivot table setting.

-Fix the Pivot Table Sort
+Fix Pivot Table Sorting Problems

 To prevent the custom lists from taking precedence when sorting a pivot table, follow these steps to change the setting: